bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

       cache entry is invalidated.

 Scope
-   Cache entries depend from the active environment and are always bound to their scope.
+   Cache entries are always bound to their scope.

    -  **Session**: the cache entry is linked to the currently logged in user (i.e., is specific for each user and is invalidated when the